CodeMazeBlog/CodeMazeGuides/dotnet-client-libraries/SendGridAPI/README.md

 # Using SendGrid API

-## Requirements for running console app and integration tests
+## Requirements for running console app

-Both the console app and integration tests require Docker.
-Both of these projects make use of the [SendGrid-Mock](https://hub.docker.com/r/ghashange/sendgrid-mock) Docker container.
+The console app requires Docker to be running on the local machine.
+It makes use of the [SendGrid-Mock](https://hub.docker.com/r/ghashange/sendgrid-mock) Docker container to allow running the code without physically connecting to SendGrid and sending an email.